cse110-sp24-group5/cse110-sp24-group5/README.md

         npm install

-5. Once the installation is complete, you can start the development server with:
+5. Once the installation is complete, you can start the development server

-        npm start

 ### 2. Using the WebApp